VS ribozyme: Hypothesis for evolution

-RNA mediated cleavage and ligation is found in group 1 and group 2 self-splicing RNAs.
+RNA-mediated cleavage and ligation are found in group 1 and group 2 self-splicing RNAs.
 VS RNA contains many conserved sequence characteristics to group 1 introns.
-However VS ribozyme splice site is different from group 1 intron splice site and VR ribozyme self-cleaving site is outside of the core of the group 1 intron.
-In the cleavage reaction VS ribozyme produce 2’,3’ -cyclic phosphate and the group 1 introns produce 3’-hydroxyl.
-Functional similarity with group 1 introns and then mechanistically being different from the introns support this hypothesis that VS ribozyme is a chimera formed by insertion of a novel catalytic RNA into group 1 introns.
+However, the VS ribozyme splice site is different from the group 1 intron splice site, and the VR ribozyme self-cleaving site is outside of the core of the group 1 intron.
+In the cleavage reaction, the VS ribozyme produces 2’,3’-cyclic phosphate, and the group 1 introns produce 3’-hydroxyl.
+Functional similarity with group 1 introns and then mechanistically being different from the introns support this hypothesis that the VS ribozyme is a chimaera formed by the insertion of a novel catalytic RNA into group 1 introns.